mrkschan/codereviewmd/CODEREVIEW.md

 - [ ] Feature should be Heroku friendly.
 - [ ] Prevent oneliner if-statement.
 - [ ] Use early return for negative case as much as possible.
+- [ ] Validate all external inputs (including data from partner API).
 - [ ] Error or failure cases are handled.
 - [ ] Provide actionable error message as much as possible.
 - [ ] Unit test friendly interface and unit test included.